 - Make sure your pen is large enough for your flock and make it at least 1.3 meters high and 0.

 Quail raising tips for Kenya.

-The very first thing you want to do if you want to raise quail at home is that you must choose well-chosen breeders.
+The very first thing you want to do if you want to raise quail at home is you must choose well-chosen breeders.
 The males are the ones who will make noise and the females are quieter and calmer.
 Hens usually lay an egg a day and they will continue to lay eggs until they reach peak production in 3 weeks.
-After that, they will start laying eggs at intervals of every 5 days.
+After that, they will start laying eggs at intervals every 5 days.

 How to sell quail in Kenya?